Are trampolines dangerous? Finding The Safest Trampoline For Your Home | Safety Guide

-But with thousands of injuries being pressed each month, the U.S government officially released a legislature which held manufacturers responsible for meeting specific regulations, and consumers responsible for ensuring the proper use of the equipment (crazy stuff).
+But with thousands of injuries each month, the U.S government passed legislation which held manufacturers responsible for meeting specific regulations, and consumers responsible for ensuring the proper use of the equipment (crazy stuff).

-That’s why when you go hit the stores for your brand-new trampoline, you need to make sure that the product is certified, and passes the regulatory requirements.
+That’s why when you hit the stores for your brand-new trampoline, you need to make sure that the product is certified, which means that it holds up to these new regulatory requirements.
 This will be highlighted on the packaging of the trampoline, as well as in the trampolines product description.